MikeyZat/bestNotes/README.md

-Hi
+###FINISHED###

 Someone inspired me to create 'To-do-List' available online, with great compatibility with both PC and mobile devices.
-Expected technology stack:
+Technology stack:

 Front-end:
 - HTML5
 - CSS3
 - JS ES6
 - ReactJS
-- REST
+- REST (XMLHttpRequest)

 Back-end:
-- Java 10 (Spring mvc, Spring REST)
+- Java 10 (Spring MVC, Spring REST)
-- MySQL or postgreSQL (will decide later)
+- MySQL

-All will be probably deployed using Heroku (since no commercial usage needed)
+Front-end will be deployed using heroku

-Project plan for front-end is rather simple, lets see what back-end brings.

-Project in work...
+Back-end stands on AWS

+I am aware of my code being not of the best quality, but I was short of time due to much work at the University.
+I just wanted to have it done and let it be useful for someone.
+I will pay more attention to the code quality in the future.